 - Subscribe to The Echo

 The Taylor University Campus Store, located in the Student Union Building, is operated by Tree of Life Bookstores.
-The Campus Store offers TU apparel, classroom and dorm supplies, snacks, greeting cards, and dry cleaning services.
+The Campus Store offers TU apparel, classroom and residence hall supplies, snacks, and dry cleaning services.
 Students are always guaranteed the right textbook for TU classes.
 The Campus Store offers book buyback at the end of each semester and J-term.

 Visit the Campus Store's website.